The "READ FIRST" Section

 - No credit for completing the race if you approach the finish line from any direction other than the official course .
 Can't finish the race if you can't follow the course.

-Crews are only allowed at the Start/Finish, Hamburg Road.
-Aid Station and the Manor Aid Station.
-Crews are NOT ALLOWED at Delauter Road Aid Station.
-If you crew your runner from any other location then your runner will be DISQUALIFIED.
-We don't allow pacing, companion runners, mountain bikers or friends keeping you company.
+Crews are only allowed at the Start/Finish (Manor), Hamburg Rd.
+Aid Station and the High Knob Aid Station (turn around).
+Crews are NOT ALLOWED at Delauter Rd.
+Aid Station.
+If a runners is "crew'ed from any other location then they will be DISQUALIFIED.
+There's no pacing, companion runners, mountain bikers or friends keeping you company on the trail.
 You must be able to complete this 50k on your own motivation.

 The briefing will be held race morning at 7:10 AM sharp at the start line at Manor.
 Check-in and number pickup is from 6:15 to 7:10 am.